Ninetalesgh/dndcampaign/vault/dm/monster_info.md

+# Monster Traits
+### Animated Object
+The creature is [Incapacitated](conditions.md#incapacitated) while in the area of an [Antimagic Field](spells.md#antimagic-field).
+If this creature is targeted with a spell-nullifying effect, such as [Dispel Magic](spells.md#dispel-magic), it must succeed on a CON Save against the caster's Spell Save DC or die.
+### Minion
+If the kobold takes damage from an Attack or as the result of a failed Save, its HP drop to 0.
+If it takes damage from another effect, it dies if the damage equals or exceeds its HP, otherwise it takes no damage.
+- **Overkill Attacks.** If a player character deals more damage to a minion than its HP they can assign the damage to another minion of the same type in range or line of the Attack.
+### Nimble Escape
+This creature can take the Disengage or Hide action as a Bonus Action on each of its turns.
+### Pack Tactics
+This creature has Advantage on an Attack Roll against a creature if at least one of its allies is within 1 *(1.5m)* of that creature and the ally isn't [Incapacitated](conditions.md#incapacitated).
+### Scurrilous Scamper
+Opportunity attacks made against this creature by Medium or larger creatures have Disadvantage.
+### Sunlight Sensitivity
+While in sunlight, this creature has Disadvantage on Attack Rolls, as well as on WIS (Perception) checks that rely on sight.
+If it takes any radiant damage, it is [Blinded](conditions.md#blinded) until the end of its next turn.
+### Undead Fortitude
+If damage reduces this creature to 0 HP, it must make a CON Save with a DC of 5 plus the damage taken unless the damage is Radiant or from a Critical Hit.
+On a successful save, this creature drops to 1 HP instead.

 # Monsters By Type
 ## Aberration
 The [Cavern Choker (1/2)](dm/monsters.md#cavern-choker) is a subterranean predator far more dangerous than its small size and spindly, rubbery limbs would suggest.